| Title: | Execute and Control System Processes |

 The function is best effort to close the handles, it might still leave

 some handles open.
-It should work for stdin
+It should work for stdin, stdout and stderr,

 at least.